 The general rate of inflation impacts the economies and business environments in which Pembina operates.
-Increased inflation and any economic conditions resulting from governmental attempts to reduce inflation, such as the imposition of higher interest rates or wage and price controls, may negatively impact levels of demand for Pembina's services and cost of inputs, and could, accordingly, have a material adverse effect on Pembina's business, financial condition and results of operations.
-Higher interest rates as a result of inflation could negatively impact the Company's borrowing costs, which could, in turn, have a material adverse effect on Pembina's cash flow and ability to service obligations under its debt securities and other debt obligations.
+In response to sustained, elevated global inflationary pressures resulting from, among other things, the COVID-19 pandemic and the conflict between Ukraine and Russia, major central banks, including the Bank of Canada and the U.S. Federal Reserve, increased benchmark interest rates multiple times throughout 2022 and in early 2023 and may continue to raise them again in the future.
+Increased inflation and any economic conditions resulting from additional governmental attempts to reduce inflation, including the imposition of higher interest rates or wage and price controls, may negatively impact levels of demand for Pembina's services and cost of inputs, and could, accordingly, have a negative impact on Pembina's business, financial condition and results of operations.
+Higher interest rates as a result of inflation could negatively impact the Company's borrowing costs, which could, in turn, have a negative impact on Pembina's cash flow and ability to service obligations under its debt securities and other debt obligations, and impact Pembina's ability to sanction new projects.